linode/docs/docs/guides/web-servers/caddy/how-to-install-and-configure-caddy-on-debian-10/index.md

 published: 2020-03-05
 modified_by:
   name: Linode
-title: "How to Install and Configure the Caddy Web Server on Debian 10"
+title: "How to Install Caddy Web Server on Debian 10"
 h1_title: "Install and Configure the Caddy Web Server on Debian 10"
+enable_h1: true
 image: CaddyWebServ_Deb10.png
 contributor:
   name: Linode